matthias-dirickx/useless-soapui-step/README.md

 # useless-soapui-step
-Rudimentary Custom step implementation based on the HTTP Teststep
+Rudimentary Custom step implementation based on the HTTP Teststep.

+It should be fairly simple to convert this useless library to a useful one.
+Just change these two items:
+- UselessClientSupport (add your useful conversion here)
+- UselessDummyClient (add the client logic here and call it with the UselessClientSupport class - just a suggestion following the existing setup for the HTTP Test Step)

 # How to install
 - Build JAR (mvn compile install)